-Place2Be carried out a business review of The Art Room service in 2019.
-The conclusion is that unfortunately, in its current format, the service has limited accessibility and is not financially sustainable, particularly in an environment where school budgets are under pressure.
+In 2019 Place2Be carried out a business review of The Art Room service, which concluded that in its original format, the service had limited accessibility and was not financially sustainable.

-We are now developing a more accessible and financially-viable model for the Art Room, as a mobile service that would enable us to reach more children and young people in the future.
+We are now excited to announce the introduction of an accessible, affordable mobile model for the Art Room, that will enable us to reach more children and young people in the future.

 News & blogs